 Bridget BarrettBridget Barrett

-Bridget Barrett is KQED’s General Counsel and Corporate Secretary.
-Bridget is responsible for managing KQED’s diverse legal affairs, which range from FCC regulatory issues to content licensing and distribution, intellectual property matters, contract negotiation and litigation management.
-She is also responsible for counseling the board of directors on corporate governance and compliance issues, and advising the CEO and others on a variety of matters.
+As KQED’s General Counsel and Corporate Secretary, Bridget is responsible for managing KQED’s diverse legal affairs; ranging from regulatory compliance to content licensing and distribution, corporate transactions, labor and employment issues, contract negotiation and litigation management.
+As Corporate Secretary, she counsels the KQED Board of Directors on corporate governance and compliance issues, and maintains the organization’s corporate records.
+Bridget also oversees both the Human Resources and DEI Departments, and advises the CEO and other company leadership on a variety of matters.

 Bridget joined KQED in 2023 after over twenty years as a virtual general counsel and in-house attorney.
 Over the course of an almost three-decade career that began with a clerkship at the National Association of Broadcasters, she has gained extensive experience in managing all legal aspects of various businesses.

 Bridget has a passion for lifelong learning and personal development work, which led her to earn a master’s degree in spiritual psychology in 2014.
-She has combined her skills and passions by serving as a leader on the local, regional and international levels of her nonprofit singing organization, where she has focused a significant portion of her leadership efforts on evolving its consciousness about diversity, equity and inclusion.
+She has combined her skills and passions by serving as a leader on the local, regional and international levels of her nonprofit singing organization, where she has focused a significant portion of her leadership efforts on developing its awareness, policies, and practices toward greater diversity, equity and inclusion.